logicscience1/training_logs/README.md

 Su : Sunday run, this is a long run, unweighted going as far as possible beyond 5k

 future update:
-automatically record the date if [enter] is pressed with no input before exiting it would be good to display some summary stats like the fastest average k date, performance changes and maybe a chart
+Automatically record the date if [enter] is pressed with no input.
+Before exiting it would be good to display some summary stats like the fastest average k date, performance changes and maybe a chart

 even better would be to program the whole csv output by directly reading the gps logs from the garmin.